vladimir-bredikhin/capture-portfolio/README.md

 - use 'traditional' .container for more responsive layout without padding
 - use single .line?

+To fix:

+- slider rainbow animation and athlete animation in OurWork page

 #

 # Getting Started with Create React App